-Find the Little Way of Motherhood.
+Find the Little Way of Catholic Motherhood.

 asian family hugging around a stroller